 #1 Protein Helps You Feel Fuller Longer!

 Now, without being to science-y, proteins are essentially just more complex molecules than something like carbohydrates.
 So when our body tries to break it apart and digest it, it requires a lot more effort.
 So this, in turn, makes us feel fuller longer because the process is a lot longer.
-Now, if that alone isn’t a reason enough to eat it for fat loss, if you’re going to feel full and not have cravings, I don’t know what is.
+Now, if that alone isn’t a reason enough to eat it for fat loss, if you’re going to feel full and not have cravings, I did not know what was until I read this Resurge review.

 #2 Protein had the Highest Thermic Effect of Food